-Choose menu "Security → Local Management", you can configure the management rule in the screen as shown in Figure 4-41.
+Choose menu "Security → Local Management", you can configure the management rule in the screen as shown in Figure 4-46.
 The management feature allows you to deny computers in LAN from accessing the Router.

-Local Management

-Management Rules
+anagement Rules

-All the PCs on the LAN are a llowed to access the Router's Web-Based Utility
+All the PCs on the LAN are allowed to access the Router's Web-Based Utility

-Only the PCs listed can brow vse the built-in web pages to perform Administrator tasks
+Only the PCs listed d can browse the built-in web pages to perform Administrator tasks

 MAC 1:

 MAC 2:

 MAC 3:

 MAC 4:

-Your PC's MAC Address: 00-19-66-80-53-AB Add
+Your PC's MAC Address: 00-19-66-80-53-BD Add

-Save

-Figure 4-41 Local Management
+Figure 4-46 Local Management

 By default, the radio button "All the PCs on the LAN are allowed to access the Router's Web-Based Utility" is checked.
 If you want to allow PCs with specific MAC Addresses to access the Setup page of the Router's Web-Based Utility locally from inside the network, check the radio button "Only the PCs listed can browse the built-in web pages to perform Administrator tasks", and then enter each MAC Address in a separate field.
-The format for the MAC Address is XX-XX-XX-XX-XX-XX (X is any hexadecimal digit).
+The format for the MAC Address is XX-XX-XX-XX-XX (X is any hexadecimal digit).
 Only the PCs with MAC address listed can use the password to browse the built-in web pages to perform Administrator tasks while all the others will be blocked.